nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 ![Fontaine Heesch](/images/hats/Fontaine_heesch_2.svg "Fountaine Heesch") (credit wikipedia)

 A [polyomino](https://en.wikipedia.org/wiki/Polyomino) is a shape that is made from squares of the same size (like tetris figures or _tetraminoes_).
 When you are trying to tile the plane with polyominos the vertices can only be on a square grid.
-This coverts the tiling problem of a finite part of the plane into a combinatorial problem and from there Kaplan was able to produce a set of clauses for a SAT solver.
+This converts the tiling problem of a finite part of the plane into a combinatorial problem and from there Kaplan was able to produce a set of clauses for a SAT solver.

 The particular shape that David Smith found, the Hat, is not a polyomino but one of it's vertices must be in the center of an hexagon of a regular hexagonal grid: